xoseperez/basicstation-docker/README.md

 > If you have more than one concentrator on the same device, you can set the BasicStation service to use both at the same time.
 Check `Advanced configuration` section below to know more.
 You can also bring up two instances of BasicStation on the same device to control two different concentrators.
 In this case you will want to assign different `DEVICE`, `GATEWAY_EUI` and `TC_KEY` values to each instance.

-### Define your MODEL
+### Define your MODEL & DESIGN

-The model is defined depending on the version of the LoRa concentrator chip: `SX1301`, `SX1302` or `SX1303`.
+The model is defined depending on the version of the LoRa concentrator chip: `SX1301`, `SX1302`, `SX1303` or `SX1308`.
 You can also use the concentrator module name or even the gateway model (for RAKwireless gateways).
 Actual list of valid values:

-* Semtech chip model: SX1301, SX1302, SX1303
+* Semtech chip model: SX1301, SX1302, SX1303, SX1308
-* Concentrator modules: IC880A, RAK2245, RAK2247, RAK2287, RAK5146, RAK831, RAK833, WM1302
+* Concentrator modules: IC880A, R11E-LORA8, R11E-LORA9, RAK2245, RAK2247, RAK2287, RAK5146, RAK831, RAK833, WM1302
 * RAK WisGate Development gateways: RAK7243, RAK7243C, RAK7244, RAK7244C, RAK7248, RAK7248C, RAK7271, RAK7371

 If the module is not on the list check the manufacturer to see which one to use.
-It's important to change the `MODEL` variable (in you `docker-compose.yml` file or in balenaCloud) to the correct one.
+It's important to set the `MODEL` variable (in you `docker-compose.yml` file or in balenaCloud) to the correct one.
 The default model is the `SX1301`.

+Based on the `MODEL` and the `INTERFACE` (SPI or USB), the service will try to guess the concentrator design (see https://doc.sm.tc/station).

+* V2 design is used with SX1301 and SX1308 concentrators with SPI interface.
+* PicoCell design defines SX1308-based concentrators with USB interface.
+* CoreCell design is in use with SX1302 and SX1303 concentrators, both SPI and USB interface.
+* 2G4 design is used for SX1820 concentrators in the 2.4GHz band (worldwide available).
+This service is not compatible with these concentrators.

 ### Get the EUI of the Gateway